fernando-romulo-silva/useful-commands/README.md

 ## cloud

 The most common cloud commands I used.
+So far only GCP.

 ## security

-Basic instrunction
+Basic instrunctions to handle SSL files and commands.